 Building out a structured hiring process is a sure-fire way to stay organized and keep things running smoothly, even when recruiting from afar.
 It helps drive consistency across interviews, reduces the risk of biases and offers candidates a better experience.
 The key to creating structure is to identify what steps there are to follow in the process, who is responsible for which steps and approximately when each assignment should be completed.

 A great way to make this happen is to choose the right Applicant Tracking System (ATS) for your recruitment tech stack.
 This will help you better manage your remote candidates and make sure everything goes as planned throughout the hiring process.
-(Trust us; your colleagues and candidates will thank you for it!)

 If you’re new to remote hiring, think about how you need to adjust the stages of your recruitment funnel to the remote reality you’ve found yourself in.
 For example, you might need to come up with a way to make your on-site assessments fully virtual but still effective.